 For the purpose of Company's capital management, capital includes issued equity capital and all other equity reserves attributable to equity holders.
 The primary objective of the company capital management is to maximise the shareholder value.
-The Company monitors capital on the basis of gearing ratio i.e. Net debt (total borrowings net of cash and cash equivalents) divided by total Equity.

 38 Financial Risk Management